chewyixin99/is212-spm-22/README.md

 ## Learning Journey Management System

 Plans and track staffs' learning journey, which fulfils skills required for job roles
+## Starting the app

+### Frontend (Node)

+  - navigate to file directory ./spm/frontend
+  - `$ npm install` followed by `$ npm start`
+  - frontend app will be live on port 3000

+### Backend (flask)

+  - navigate to file directory ./spm/backend
+  - `$ py app.py run` or `$ python app.py run`
 ## For developers only!

+### Things you need before development

-- STEP 1.
-Get your packages needed installed:
+1. Get your packages needed installed:

-  - navigate to file directory /spm/backend
+  - navigate to file directory ./spm/backend
   - `$ pip install -r requirements.txt`
   -  or if you want a conda venv, `$ conda env create -f environment.yml`

-- STEP 2.
-Setting up git hooks:
+2. Setting up git hooks:

-  - navigate to root /spm/ (ENSURE IT IS IN ROOT)
+  - navigate to root ./spm/ (ENSURE IT IS IN ROOT)
   - `$ pre-commit install`

-## Starting the app

-- Frontend (Node)

-  - navigate to file directory /spm/frontend
-  - `$ npm install` followed by `$ npm start`
-  - frontend app will be live on port 3000

-- Backend (flask)

-  - navigate to file directory /spm/backend
+### How to perform Unit Testing

+#### Back-end

+1. Start up MAMP (for MacOSX) / WAMP (for Windows)
+2. Go to MySQL WorkBench or localhost/phpMyAdmin
+3. Import testspm.sql from /spm/backend and run queries to initiate testDb
-  - `$ py app.py run` or `$ python app.py run`
+4. `$ py app.py run` or `$ python app.py run`
+5. On /spm/backend/app.py, change "@localhost:3306/SPM" to "@localhost:3306/testSPM"
+6. On the left toolbar of VSCode, locate Testing and import the unit_test.py and integration_test.py found in the UnitTest folder (i.e ./spm/backend/UnitTest)
+7. Click the play button for unit_test.py.
+All tests should run successfully with a green tick.
+8. Click the play button for implementation_test.py.
+All tests should run successfully with a green tick.

+#### Front-end
+1. Navigate to file directory ./spm/frontend
+2. `$ npm test`.
+All tests should run successfully.